Karla2709/sale-tracker-test-2/NETLIFY_DEPLOYMENT.md

 2. **CORS Configuration**: The Netlify Functions already include CORS headers.
 3. **Database Connection**: Ensure your Supabase database allows connections from Netlify's IP ranges.
 4. **Build Hook**: Consider setting up a build hook to trigger redeploys when your backend or database schema changes.
+5. **Supabase Service Role Key**: Netlify Functions use the Service Role Key to bypass Row Level Security (RLS) policies.
+This is crucial for proper operation of the API endpoints.

+## Deployment Process Used

+The following process was used to deploy the current version:

+1. **Database Schema Update**:
+   - The database schema was pushed to the Supabase cloud project:
+     ```bash
+     npx supabase db push
+     ```

+2. **Environment Variables**:
+   - All necessary environment variables were set in the Netlify dashboard, including:
+     - Supabase URL and credentials
+     - API URL configuration

+3. **Netlify Deployment**:
+   - The application was deployed using:
+     ```bash
+     netlify deploy --prod
+     ```

+4. **Verification**:
+   - All API endpoints were tested to ensure proper connectivity
+   - The frontend was verified to function correctly with the cloud database

 ## Testing Your Deployment

-After deployment, thoroughly test all functionality to ensure everything is working as expected in the production environment.
+After deployment, thoroughly test all functionality to ensure everything is working as expected in the production environment:

+1. Lead management functionality
+2. Company tracking
+3. Interaction logging
+4. Deal pipeline
+5. Authentication and data security